 - Tollis M, Hutchins ED, Stapley J, Rupp SM, Eckalbar WL, Maayan I, Lasku E, Infante CR, Dennis SR, Robertson JA, May CM, Crusoe MR, Bermingham E, DeNardo DF, Hsieh ST, Kulathinal RJ, McMillan WO, Menke DB, Pratt SC, Rawls JA, Sanjur O, Wilson-Rawls J, Wilson Sayres MA, Fisher RE & Kusumi K (2018).
 Comparative genomics reveals accelerated evolution in conserved pathways during the diversification of anole lizards.
 Genome Biology Evolution.
 Vol. 10(2), 489-506.

-- Ercoli MD, Alvarez A, Busker F, Morales MM, Julik E, Smith HF, Adrian B, Barton M, Bhagavatula K, Poole M, Shahsavan M, Wechsler R, Fisher RE.
+- Ercoli MD, Alvarez A, Busker F, Morales MM, Julik E, Smith HF, Adrian B, Barton M, Bhagavatula K, Poole M, Shahsavan M, Wechsler R & Fisher RE (2017).
 Myology of the head, neck and thoracic region of the lesser grison (Galictis cuja) in comparison with the red panda (Ailurus fulgens) and other carnivorans: phylogenetic and functional implications.
-Journal of Mammalian Evolution 2017; 24(3):289–322.
+Journal of Mammalian Evolution.
+Vol. 24(3), 289–322.

 Dr. Fisher studies the functional anatomy and evolution of the musculoskeletal system in vertebrates and cephalopods.
 She has analyzed the musculoskeletal anatomy of a diverse array of species, including artiodactyls, carnivorans and lizards.
 She is currently studying the anatomy and neuromuscular control of octopus arms as part of a project funded by the Office of Naval Research.